PRWeek US

 Staying special

-Robert Thomson has been named managing editor of The Wall Street Journal.
+Robert Thomson has been managing editor of The Wall Street Journal.
 Too bad.
-I was looking forward to seeing how his publishing role developed as self-proclaimed “head of content”, particularly as the Journal swings fully into its new direction.
+I was looking forward to seeing how his publishing role developed as self-proclaimed particularly as the Journal swings fully into its new direction.
 Moreover, it is a signal now that a new, more uncertain day is dawning at the title.

 This is not because Thomson lacks integrity, talent, or credibility, or because the standards per se will take a precipitous drop.
 The Journal retains a powerful brand and impeccable editorial reputation.
 No doubt the company will continue to hire from the top ranks of reporters and editors.
 But its move towards the mainstream is a mistake, and Thomson’s coronation is confirmation that this trajectory will accelerate.